 What uses up the most data?

-Everything from email to online gaming takes up data, but aside from regularly downloading massive files, streaming TV probably puts the heaviest strain on your data usage.
+Everything from email to online gaming takes up data, but unless you’re regularly downloading massive files, streaming TV probably puts the heaviest strain on your data usage.

-Netflix claims streaming Full HD uses 3 GB per hour, and 4K Ultra HD uses 7 GB per hour.
-With the common data cap of 1 TB, you can stream about 333 hours in Full HD or 143 hours in 4K Ultra HD per month.
-That’s plenty of data if you don’t have a large household or if you’re not a big binger.
+Netflix claims streaming Full HD uses 3 GB per hour and 4K Ultra HD uses 7 GB per hour.
+With the common data cap of 1 TB (1,024 GB), you can stream about 333 hours in Full HD or 143 hours in 4K Ultra HD per month.
+That’s plenty of data if you don’t have a large household or if you’re not a legendary-level binge-watcher.

-- One unwinds on weeknights with The Crown.
-(19 hours)
+- One unwinds some evenings with Stumptown.
+(7 hours)

 - A third watches a couple of hours of anime every night.
 (60 hours)

 - A fourth keeps up on the newest Netflix series every weekend.
 (40 hours)